Eterna Global Solutions

 Production-representative unit • full dimensional report • formal sign-off

 The First-Article Inspection is the formal quality gate between prototyping and production.
-A production-representative unit is built (using production tooling if applicable) and subjected to comprehensive dimensional inspection.

 Production tooling & process lock-down